serEMir/CCIP-CRE-VAULT/cre-orchestrator/workflow/README.md

 cre workflow simulate ./workflow --target=staging-settings --broadcast
 ```

-You will be prompted to select a chain trigger and provide a tx hash + event index for the log you want to replay.
+You will be prompted to select a chain trigger and provide a tx hash + 0-based event index for the log you want to replay.

+## Events handled
+- `DepositRequested`
+- `WithdrawRequested`
+- `WithdrawExecutionRequested`